-- During the interview candidates need to show the Headmaster that they are proficient and fluent enough in English to be able to understand lessons taught in English.
+- During the interview candidates need to show the Headmaster or the Senior Deputy Head that they are proficient and fluent enough in English to be able to understand lessons taught in English.
 Additionally, the Headmaster is looking for candidates whose outlook is broadly aligned with the school's ethos.
 In practical terms, this means being both open and internationally minded, as well as being personally self-motivated and willing to engage with the school and the wider community. - Reports from candidates' previous schools need to show that their academic achievement, behaviour and attendance are satisfactory or better. - Candidates need to reach at least 50% in both Czech and Maths CERMAT exams and a sufficient standard of achievement in the internal entrance examination papers to satisfy the College's academic requirements.

-ECP Year Equivalent of Brief Description Expected Intake for 2024 Year 1 8th grade of Czech primary schools, Yr 8 UK A full 6-year bilingual gymnázium programme, culminating with the final two studying for the IB and, if they so choose, the Czech Maturita.
-44 Year 2 9th grade of Czech primary schools, Yr 9 UK Students may choose to enter Year 2 for a variety of reasons (for example, if coming from abroad or re- applying if previously unsuccessful).
+ECP Year Equivalent of Brief Description Expected Intake for 2025 Year 1 8th grade of Czech primary schools, Yr 8 UK A full 6-year bilingual gymnázium programme, culminating with the final two studying for the IB and, if they so choose, the Czech Maturita.
+44 Year 2 9th grade of Czech primary schools, Yr 9 UK Students may choose to enter Year 2 for a variety of reasons (for example, if coming from abroad or re-applying if previously unsuccessful).
 12 Year 3 1st year of Czech secondary schools, Yr 10 UK Students will follow a two-year course, at the end of which they will sit a combination of internal and external examinations in a wide range of subjects.
 After this they enter the IB Diploma Programme for the last two years of their study.
-15 Year 4 r 4 2nd year of Czech secondary schools, Yr 11 UK Entry to Year 4 is relatively rare and is for students Although they will arrive mid-way through a two- year programme, it will give them time to settle into the school (both academically and pastorally) before starting the challenging IB Diploma Programme.
-3 Year 5 Year 5 3rd year of Czech secondary schools, Yr 12 UK The two-year IB Diploma Programme; a high level of only exceptionally
+16 Year 4 2nd year of Czech secondary schools, Yr 11 UK Entry to Year 4 is relatively rare and is for students who would otherwise plan to join us in Year 5.
+Although they will arrive mid-way through a two- year programme, it will give them time to settle into the school (both academically and pastorally) before starting the challenging IB Diploma Programme.
+6 Year 5 3rd year of Czech secondary schools, Yr 12 UK The two-year IB Diploma Programme; a high level of academic English is required.
+Only exceptionally